juggler108/test_projects/readme.md

 # my python_training_projects

-These projects were written during the course on python oop
+These projects were written during the course on python OOP!